 The FME research centre NTRANS analyses energy systems in the context of the decarbonisation of energy sectors, industry and transport towards a zero-emission society.
 It delineates transition pathways for a more sustainable future energy market.
-It combines insights from social, economic, technical and environmental sciences, and the outcomes of NTRANS will be useful in the creation of a fair and transparent NCS energy market and in achieving its integration with the onshore energy market.
+It combines insights from social, economic, technical and environmental sciences, and the outcomes of NCS, and has several potential synergies with the En-NTRANS will be useful in the creation of a fair and transparent NCS energy market and in achieving its energy resources, synergies can result in the field integration with the onshore energy market.
 This research scope can enhance the collaboration with the Energy HUB programme, and many synergies in the field of social sciences will result in facilitating a fair and transparent transition on the NCS.